top of page

 6. First Aid

-Miss Alicia holds a valid Paediatric First Aid qualification appropriate for working with children aged 5–7.
+Miss Alicia holds a valid Paediatric First Aid qualification appropriate for working with children.
 This training ensures she is equipped to respond confidently to a range of child-specific medical emergencies, including CPR, choking, allergic reactions, and minor injuries.

 In addition, Miss Alicia is trained in Youth Mental Health First Aid, enabling her to recognise signs of emotional distress, anxiety, or mental health concerns in children, and respond with appropriate support or onward referral if needed.